python/mypy/docs/source/generics.rst

 Type aliases can be imported from modules just like other names.
 An alias can also target another alias, although building complex chains of aliases is not recommended -- this impedes code readability, thus defeating the purpose of using aliases.
-Continuing from previous
-examples:
+Example:

 .. code-block:: python

     from typing import TypeVar, Generic, Optional
-    from first_example import AliasType
+    from example1 import AliasType
-    from second_example import Vec
+    from example2 import Vec

+    # AliasType and Vec are type aliases (Vec as defined above)

     def fun() -> AliasType:
         ...